leoniegtt/electronic_voting/README.md

 Electronic voting systems offer safer, more efficient, and faster methods of managing election.
 They can also be more accessible since they don't necessarily require the voter to go to  a polling station, allowing the voter to cast a ballot from anywhere.
 However when creating an electronic voting system, one needs to be extremely cautious about safety and confidentiality.
 If not, the system could be easily attacked, resulting in a leak of private information or even in malicious tampering of results.

 We propose a Paillier cryptosystem and token based architecture to solve various issues that appear in the voting process.
 Our implementation simply consists of a terminal interface to allow the user to cast a vote, we would like to include a web interface in the future to be more accessible.
+We would also recommand adding a timeout that prevents voters from casting a ballot after the end of the election, and then automatically induces the computation and publication of the results.

 ## Architecture Diagram
 ![Graph representing the architecture of our system, it is described below](diagramme_fonctionnement.jpg)